Buyer’s Journey Part 3: Your Ideal Customer at Every Stage

 By stepping into your buyer’s mindset, you can identify the steps you need to take to bring them right to your own front door.

-Consider for a moment how you make a purchase: the research you do, the engagement and evaluations of different companies and products leading up to that purchase.
+Consider for a moment how you make a purchase.

 Being mindful of the fact that your customers—your buyer heroes—go through that same process before purchasing a product or service from you is a good way to stay focused on nurturing them toward that decision.